ethanwhite/nescent-sabbatical-proposal/CV.md

 Publications
 ------------
-I have published (or in press) 46 journal articles and book chapters.
+I have published (or had accepted) 46 journal articles and book chapters since 2001.
 They have been 1306 times and result in an h-index of 19 (data from Google Scholar).
 Alt-metric analyses by Impact Story (http://impactstory.org/collection/givnxe) show that 23 of these papers have been Highly Saved, 13 of them have been Highly Cited, 3 have been